Here’s an English test you’ll actually want to take.

 After you take an English level test, you can prove your language skills to employers or schools.
 Or, if you don’t want to share your results with anyone, that’s fine!
 No pressure, no stress.

-What Are the Official English Language Tests?
+What Are the Official English Proficiency Tests?

 There are several English exams that are recognized internationally—you may even be preparing for a few of them.
 However, each test has a specific purpose and certain countries or schools usually prefer to use one over the others.